ielts-ops/.github/profile/README.md

 **Git** is a distributed version control system that enables multiple contributors to work on a project simultaneously, tracking changes and managing collaboration efficiently.
 It allows developers to create branches, merge changes, and maintain a complete history of project modifications.

 **GitHub**, on the other hand, is a web-based platform built around Git.
 It provides a centralized location for hosting Git repositories, offering collaboration features such as pull requests, issues, and project management tools.
-GitHub simplifies team workflows, facilitating seamless collaboration, code review, and integration into CI/CD pipelines.
+GitHub simplifies team workflows, facilitating seamless collaboration, code review, and integration into continuous integration / continuous delivery pipelines (CI/CD).
 It serves as a hub for open-source projects and a secure space for version-controlled code repositories.

 The IELTS Operations Github is entirely private, only visible to invited members of our team.